-With Earth Day right around the corner (April 22nd), organizations and individuals often look for ways to give-back to mother nature.
-Yet, it’s not entirely possible for every organization to host a “green fundraiser” where all profits go towards an environmental cause.
+With Earth Day right around the corner, organizations and individuals often look for ways to give-back to mother nature.
+This can be accomplished via an eco-friendly fundraising idea, such as a Zero Waste event.
+Yet, it’s not entirely possible for every organization to host a green fundraiser where all profits go towards an environmental cause.
 After all, nonprofits, schools and community organizations have fundraising goals that need to be met to help a number of worthy causes.
-So, what can we do as individuals and organizations to contribute positively to the environment, without straying from our mission?
+So, what can we do as individuals and organizations to contribute positively to the environment, without straying from your mission?
+We hope these Green Fundraising Tips will help!

 Below are a few ideas for small steps we can take to help make a big difference and a positive impact on our global community.

 - Minimize your use of paper.
-Instead of printing registration forms, pledge forms, donation request letters, etc. Instead, utilize online fundraising software to manage all the details for your fundraising event.
+Instead of printing registration forms, pledge forms, donation request letters, and the like, utilize online fundraising software to manage all the details for your fundraising event.
 Participants can sign up online instead of filling out paperwork, donors can make online contributions instead of sending a check, and your fundraiser can be promoted through digital media verses printing promotional flyers.
 If you do have to print materials, be sure to print on recycled paper.

 - Organize a fundraising campaign where you sell something environmentally healthy.
 Instead of candy bars offer organic granola bars, spring flower bulbs or “green” cleaning products.
 The fact is…today consumers are more conscious in their purchasing decisions and often seek eco-friendly products.
 Therefore a simple switch in the type of product you offer may help you increase sales!